aramatsolrac/moviesAPI/README.md

 ### Features

-- Select movies by genre
+- Select movies by genre and language
-- Responsive design
+- Favorite a movie

 ### Technologies